Ella Adoo-Kissi-Debrah: Air pollution targets an ‘insult’ to daughter’s memory

 He also praised the proposed ultra-low emission zone in London led by Mayor Sadiq Khan as a “world leading policy”.

+“Air pollution at a national level continues to reduce significantly, with nitrogen oxide levels down by 44% and PM2.5 down 18% since 2010, but we know there is more to do.

+“Our cross-Government efforts will drive forward tangible and long-lasting changes to improve the air we breathe, including setting stretching and ambitious targets on air quality through our Environment Act.”

-In March this year, the Environment Department (Defra) set out a series of proposed legally binding long-term green targets as part of the post-Brexit Environment Act to protect England’s air, water, resources and nature.
+In March this year, Defra set out a series of proposed legally binding long-term green targets as part of the post-Brexit Environment Act to protect England’s air, water, resources and nature.

 Register for free to continue reading